t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 # Introduction

 Initial security setup for a device refers to any process that takes place before a device can become fully operational.
 The phrase **initial security setup** intentionally includes the term *security* as setup of devices without adequate security or with insecure processes is no longer acceptable.
-The initial security setup process, among other things, involves network discovery and selection, access authentication, configuration of necessary credentials and parameters.
+The initial security setup process, among other things, involves network discovery and selection, access authentication, and configuration of necessary credentials and parameters.

 Initial security setup for IoT devices is challenging because the size of an IoT network varies from a couple of devices to tens of thousands, depending on the application.
 Moreover, devices in IoT networks are produced by a variety of vendors and are typically heterogeneous in terms of the constraints on their power supply, communication capability, computation capacity, and user interfaces available.
 This challenge of initial security setup in IoT was identified by [Sethi et al.](#Sethi14) while developing a solution for smart displays.

 Initial security setup of devices typically also involves providing them with some sort of network connectivity.
 The functionality of a disconnected device is rather limited.
 Initial security setup of devices often assumes that some network has been setup a-priori.
 Setting up and maintaining a network itself is challenging.
 For example, users may need to configure the network name (called as Service Set Identifier (SSID) in Wi-Fi networks) and passphrase before new devices can be setup.
 Specifications such as the Wi-Fi Alliance Simple Configuration {{simpleconn}} help users setup networks.
-However, this document is only focused on terminology and processes associated with initial security setup of devices and excludes any discussion on setting up networks.
+However, this document is only focused on terminology and processes associated with the initial security setup of devices and excludes any discussion on setting up networks.

 There are several terms that are used in the context of initial security setup of devices: